Traeger Smoked Salmon with Honey Garlic Glaze

-This is the BEST Traeger grilled salmon recipe you’ll ever make!
+This is the BEST pellet grill smoked grilled salmon recipe for your Traeger Grill you’ll ever make!
 Garlicky & sweet with a touch of heat, this healthy dinner comes together quickly and is the perfect way to get some Omega 3 fatty acids.

 The process of liking salmon was a slow one.
-I started with recipes that didn’t have added fat or sweeteners since that’s typically how I would cook.
-Well, I couldn’t stomach hardly any of those recipes.
+I started with recipes that were a little too “healthy” since that’s typically how I would cook.
+Well, I could not stomach hardly any of those recipes.

-This is the best salmon to serve to someone who thinks they don’t like fish.
-It has a great smoke flavor and will show them just how juicy salmon can be.
+This pellet grill smoked salmon is the perfect salmon recipe to serve to someone who thinks they don’t like fish.
+It has a great smokey flavor and will show them just how juicy salmon can be.

 To make this Traeger grilled salmon recipe, you need: